Mo-zisa/Notes.java/README.md

 5️⃣ Exiting the Program
 $> 4
-Thank you for using Kood/note!
+Thank you for using note!